DipItlogiko/Restaurant_Management_Project/Restaurant_Management_Project/README.md

 ***For Notification section I have used Event Listener***

 ***In this project i am using Laravel-10 Eloquent queary builder for fatching data from the database table which is a type of database  queary builder when i will make this project with react i will use Eloquent ORM(object relational maper) for fatching data from the database table***

+***Laravel Provide 2 ways For Authorization one is Gates and another is Policy and i have used laravel authorization Gates For Authorization***